samrocketman/yml-install-files/docs/yaml-examples.md

 ### Post actions and upgrading utilities

-You can specify a `checksum_file` to validate the download, and run custom commands before or after the download via `pre_command` and `post_command`.
+You can specify a `checksum` to validate the download, and run custom commands before or after the download via `pre_command` and `post_command`.
 If you wanted to skip downloading if given certain conditions then you would specify a shell conditional in `only`.

 YAML example: [Maven][maven]